-Before the Civil Rights Act in the United States, lynching and other hate crimes were commonplace in outdoor spaces and minorities simply weren’t allowed into “white” spaces namely national parks.
-I bring this up because when reading about gorpcore as well as the histories of hiking clothing this important fact is often left out.
-In fact, it is often mentioned that the accessibility of this style of clothing is high because it is easy to get many pieces that fit easily.
-If you live in a place like Bellingham Washington where hiking is second nature to most people, then yes, but that still doesn’t take away from the long history of discrimination in parks and outdoor spaces.
+Before the Civil Rights Act in the United States, lynching and other hate crimes were commonplace in outdoor spaces.
+Minorities simply weren’t allowed into “white” spaces, namely national parks.
+I bring this up because when reading about ‘gorpcore,’ as well as the histories of hiking clothing, this important fact is often left out.
+It is often mentioned that the accessibility of this style of clothing is high because it is easy to get many pieces that fit easily.
+If you live in a place like Bellingham, Washington, where hiking is second nature to most people, then yes, it might be accessible.
+I do not think that still doesn’t take away from the long history of discrimination in parks and outdoor spaces.

-Similarly, the baby boom proceeded to rise the percentage attending college meaning that outdoors clubs around the country were very popular.
-By the 70’s, recreation programs across the country were in full stride and wealthy enough to host long expeditions even as college students.
-This massive increase in outdoors activities made new niches for businesses to be created to sell products to these young adventurers and for organizations to preserve the nature that these youth love so much but are actively destroying purely out of increased activity in the parks and recreation areas.
+Similarly, the baby boom proceeded to rise the percentage of people attending college.
+Outdoors clubs around the country became very popular.
+By the 70’s, recreation programs across the country were in full stride and wealthy enough to host long expeditions.
+This massive increase in outdoors activities made new niches for businesses to be created to sell products to these young adventurers.
+For organizations to preserve the nature that these youth love so much but are actively destroying purely out of increased activity in the parks and recreation areas.
 The outdoors industry now accounts for roughly two percent of the nation’s GDP which is roughly 880 billion dollars of consumer spending.